jlewi/foyle/tech_notes/tn008_auto_insert_cells.md

 ![GitHub Copilot](copilot_in_notebook.png)

-More importantly, the problem we want to use Foyle to solve is turning a higher level expression of intent into level actions.
+More importantly, the problem we want Foyle to turn high level expressions of intent into concrete low level actions.
 In this context a user edits a markdown cell to express their intent.
 The actions are rendered as code cells that would come next.
 So by focusing on generating the next code cells we are scoping the problem to focus on generating the actions to accomplish the intent rather than helping users express their intent.